 People were actively involved in developing the service.
-We were told that people gave feedback about staff and the service, and that residents' meetings also took place.
-We saw that people had been involved in choosing specific foods for the weekly menu and daily activities.
+We were told that people gave feedback about staff and the service.
+We saw that people had been involved in choosing specific foods for the weekly menu, such as having croissants for breakfast, and also in including details of the daily activities in the in-house newsletter.
 Staff were encouraged to ask questions, make suggestions about how the service is run and address problems or concerns with management.
-We were given an example whereby from feedback from staff a themed Halloween party was organised for people.
-Additionally from feedback from staff a new piece of moving and handling equipment had been purchased.
-The registered manager told us, "I'm approachable and supportive and staff know that my door is always open to everyone".
-A member of staff said, "Communication is good and we can go to the manager at any time.
-I'm not afraid to pick up on things".
+We were given an example whereby through feedback from staff, changes had been made to the size of documents used to record care procedures, in order to be able to record more information.
+The registered manager told us, "We are always looking for feedback.
+We ask staff all the time for ideas about improvements.
+They are not frightened of giving ideas".
+A member of staff said, "We get regular meetings and we all communicate.
+This is the best place I've ever worked".
 Staff were aware of the whistle blowing policy and when to take concerns to appropriate agencies outside of the service if they felt they were not being dealt with effectively.
 We saw that policies, procedures and contact details were available for staff to do this.

 Management was visible within the service and the registered manager worked alongside staff which gave them insight into their role and the challenges they faced.
-The registered manager told us, "I know what is going on in the home.
-I communicate well with staff and they ask questions".
+The registered manager told us, "We have good lines of communication.
+I'm completely happy for staff to involve me in their decision making".
 The service had a strong emphasis on team work and communication sharing.
 There were open and transparent methods of communication within the home.
 Staff attended daily handovers.
 This kept them informed of any developments or changes to people's needs.
-One member of staff told us, "In handover meetings we talk about everyone in the home.
-Whether they've had a visit from the GP or a relative, or if their medication has changed.
-We communicate well".
+One member of staff told us, "The handover meeting is a good time to find out what I need to know for my shift".
+Another member of staff said, "We are definitely a good team and it's all about the communication".
 Staff commented that they all worked together and approached concerns as a team.
-One member of staff said, "The staff working here are lovely and we have a good team.
-Things run smoothly".
-Another member of staff said, "This is a small home and we all know each other and get on well".
+One member of staff said, "If anything comes up we all help each other".

 The provider undertook quality assurance audits to ensure a good level of quality was maintained.
 We saw audit activity which included medication, care planning and infection control.
 The results of which were analysed in order to determine trends and introduce preventative measures.
 The information gathered from regular audits, monitoring and feedback was used to recognise any shortfalls and make plans accordingly to drive up the quality of the care delivered.
 Accidents and incidents were reported, monitored and patterns were analysed, so appropriate measures could be put in place when needed.
+Mechanisms were in place for the registered manager to keep up to date with changes in policy, legislation and best practice.
+The registered manager was supported by the provider and up to date sector specific information was also made available for staff.